WIAS-PDELib/ExtendableFEMBase.jl/docs/src/fems.md

 #### Remarks
-- each type depends on one/two or three parameters, the first one is always the number of components (ncomponents) that determines if the finite element is scalar- or veector-valued; some elements additionally require the parameter edim <: Int if they are structurally different in different space dimensions; arbitrary order elements require a third parameter that determines the order
+- Each finite element type depends on one, two, or three parameters.
+The first parameter is always the number of components (`ncomponents`), which determines whether the element is scalar- or vector-valued.
+Some elements also require the parameter `edim <: Int` if their structure differs by spatial dimension.
+Arbitrary order elements require a third parameter specifying the polynomial order.
-- each finite elements mainly comes with a set of basis functions in reference coordinates for each applicable AbstractElementGeometry and degrees of freedom maps for each mesh entity
+- Each finite element provides a set of basis functions in reference coordinates for each applicable `AbstractElementGeometry`, as well as degree-of-freedom (dof) maps for each mesh entity.
-- broken finite elements are possible via the broken switch in the [FESpace](@ref) constructor
+- Discontinuous (broken) finite elements can be created using the `broken` switch in the [`FESpace`](@ref) constructor.
-- the type steers how the basis functions are transformed from local to global coordinates and how FunctionOperators are evaluated
+- The element type determines how basis functions are transformed from local to global coordinates and how `FunctionOperators` are evaluated.
-- depending on additional continuity properties of the element types more basis function sets are defined:
+- Additional continuity properties of element types lead to more specialized basis function sets:
-    - AbstractH1FiniteElements additionally have evaluations of nonzero basisfunctions on faces/bfaces
+    - `AbstractH1FiniteElement` types provide evaluations of nonzero basis functions on faces/boundary faces.
-    - AbstractHdivFiniteElements additionally have evaluations of nonzero normalfluxes of basisfunctions on faces/bfaces
+    - `AbstractHdivFiniteElement` types provide evaluations of nonzero normal fluxes of basis functions on faces/boundary faces.
-    - AbstractHcurlFiniteElements additionally have evaluations of nonzero tangentfluxes of basisfunctions on edges/bedges
+    - `AbstractHcurlFiniteElement` types provide evaluations of nonzero tangential fluxes of basis functions on edges/boundary edges.
-- each finite element has its own implemented standard interpolation interpolate! (see [Finite Element Interpolations](@ref)) that can be applied to a function with header function(result, qpinfo), below it is shortly described what this means for each finite element
+- Each finite element has its own standard interpolation routine `interpolate!` (see [Finite Element Interpolations](@ref)), which can be applied to a function with the signature `function(result, qpinfo)`.
+The specific interpolation behavior is described for each element below.

-## List of implemented Finite Elements
+## List of Implemented Finite Elements

-The following table lists all currently implemented finite elements and on which geometries they are available (in brackets a dofmap pattern for CellDofs is shown and the number of local degrees of freedom for a vector-valued realisation).
-Click on the FEType to find out more details.
+The following table summarizes all finite elements currently implemented in ExtendableFEMBase and indicates the reference geometries on which they are available.
+For each entry, the dofmap pattern for cell degrees of freedom is shown in brackets, along with the number of local degrees of freedom for a vector-valued realization.
+Click on an FEType to view more details.

 | FEType | Triangle2D | Parallelogram2D | Tetrahedron3D | Parallelepiped3D |
 | :----------------: | :----------------: |  :----------------: |  :----------------: |  :----------------: |